apache/activemq-artemis/docs/user-manual/en/using-server.md

 policy and heap size.
 We recommend using a parallel garbage collection algorithm to smooth out latency and minimise large GC pauses.

-By default Apache ActiveMQ runs in a maximum of 1GiB of RAM.
+By default Apache ActiveMQ Artemis runs in a maximum of 1GiB of RAM.
 To increase the memory settings change the `-Xms` and `-Xmx` memory settings as you would for any Java program.